IMPCT Institute

 The fee paid to process a transaction.
 Determined by an auction across all the transactions in the mempool.

-Governance tokenIntroduced Day 13
+Governance tokenMod 13

 A token that grants voting rights in a DAO or protocol.
 (UNI, AAVE, COMP.)